Updated on April 30th, 2021

 How long to stay in Kaikoura: 1-2 days

 With ocean in front of you and mountains behind you, Kaikoura might be one of the best-looking destinations in the country.

-Watch for whales and dolphins by boat, kayak or air, chow down on the freshest seafood you’ll ever find, and find baby seals playing under a waterfall.
+Watch for whales and dolphins by boat, kayak or air, chow down on the freshest seafood you’ll ever find, and spot baby seals playing in rock pools.

 Things to do in Kaikoura

 - You can’t visit Kaikoura without a whale watching trip (even though I’m terrified of whales which is a story for another day).
 Do a whale watching cruise or splurge on a whale watching flight.

 - See the sea by kayak with a guided kayak tour

 - Spot baby seals playing in the rock pools at Ohau Point